 The 7 steps to becoming a foster carer

 Step 1 - Ask for an information pack and speak to our duty worker

 This pack will provide you with more detailed information about Suffolk's Fostering Service.
 You can also read about some of our existing foster carers and the different types of foster care they provide.
 The duty worker will be able to answer some of your questions and will begin to find out about you and your family.

-Step 3 - Initial visit
+Step 2 - Initial Visit

 Step 4.
 Preparation course